 Artist Statement

-As an artist, I am often described as poly-styled.
 The work I’m fleshing out on canvas is shaped by my experience growing up in the 90s, influenced by ever-evolving, drug-like technologies that were themselves a new reality while simultaneously making actual reality feel somehow unreal.
+At the same time, my work is rooted in the multicultural world view my parents– both world travelers and educators–immersed me in as a child.

 In this pursuit, I follow multiple paths at once, remaining free to discover rather than be bound by branding or commercial concerns—though I welcome moments of convergence when they arise.
+I use the phone a lot in finding source material and will employ anything from AI to a pencil sketch to aid in the process of arriving at a final image.

 Right now, I am obsessed with America and the effectiveness of the lie.
 I’ve been doing paintings about that, and I’ve turned the idiom “Don’t upset the apple cart” into a symbol for the avant-garde that I’m exploring in a long series of paintings called Apple Carts.
-I’m also doing a series of flag paintings peppering in the occasional portrait or one-off.
+I’m also doing a series of flag paintings, peppering in the occasional portrait or one-off.

 Colin H. Robinson